vania020/wro2025-robotek/README.md

     <td align="center"><img src="https://github.com/user-attachments/assets/7e483e4c-2f35-48e9-8125-00a2123f06a2" width="300" height="200"/>
     </td>
     <td>
       Wheels were changed to adjust the car’s height so the Lidar could detect walls within the 10 cm range (previously it was too high and failed).
-The housing material was upgraded from PLA to polycarbonate for greater resistance, and the Open Challenge (autonomous 3 rounds driving) was completed. </li>
+The housing material was upgraded from PLA to polycarbonate for greater resistance, and the Open Challenge (autonomous 3 rounds driving) was completed.<br>
     </td>
   </tr>